How does arsenic get into the drinking water?

 How can arsenic affect health?

-The consumption of drinking water contaminated with arsenic has been associated with the following possible health effects: skin cancer, bladder cancer, prostate cancer, lung cancer, unusual skin pigmentation, numbness of hands/feet, circulatory disorders, tremors, nausea, diarrhea, diabetes, and depression.
+Water contaminated by arsenic can have both minor and major affects to your health depending on how long you are exposed to it.
+The consumption of drinking water contaminated with arsenic has been associated with the following possible health effects: various cancers, unusual skin pigmentation, numbness of hands/feet, circulatory disorders, tremors, nausea, diarrhea, diabetes, and depression.

 Arsenic/Nitrate Testing Requirements